aartoni/coding-assessment/README.md

 * I used Mockito in combination with JUnit 5 to mock the database, I chose not to implement integration tests to avoid wasting time.
 The project should have enough test coverage anyway.
 * I used in-memory authentication to avoid wasting time;
 * I have avoided using lombok as I find it hides some code smells;
+* I didn't waste too much time on the UI;

 ### Build war